Inside the latest Commentary: how RCP members are shaping the future of medicine this month

 This issue introduces Professor Sam Rice and Dr Ben Thomas, recently elected joint vice presidents for Wales.
 In conversation with clinical editor Professor Ollie Minton, they reflect on their priorities for the role and their ambitions for the future of medicine in Wales.

-A explores how climate change is already shaping clinical practice.
+A feature on the Green physician toolkit explores how climate change is already shaping clinical practice.
 Drawing on experiences from palliative care and acute medicine, it highlights the practical steps physicians are taking to deliver more sustainable care.

 Other highlights include an interview with Dr Charly Annesley, the UK’s first consultant learning disability physician, who discusses the development of this pioneering role and its impact on patient care.
 The issue also features a historical piece on the college’s first Harveian librarian, Christopher Merrett, alongside a look at creative work inspired by the RCP’s medicinal garden.